jboehmig/forms-library/series-seed/term-sheet.md

 *[Date]*

-The following is a summary of the principal terms with respect to the proposed Series Seed Preferred Stock financing of *[___________]*, Inc., a *[Delaware]* corporation (the “_Company_”).
+The following is a summary of the principal terms with respect to the proposed Series Seed Preferred Stock financing of [Company Name], a *[Delaware]* corporation (the “_Company_”).
 Except for the section entitled “_Binding Terms_,” this summary of terms does not constitute a legally binding obligation.
 The parties intend to enter into a legally binding obligation only pursuant to definitive agreements to be negotiated and executed by the parties.

 ## Offering Terms